smartboxgroup/smartbox-skeleton/docs/pages/_bundles/2CamelConfig.md

 ![Camel Route Direct](/smartesb-skeleton/assets/images/camel_single_route.jpg)

-Once you're happy with the flow, you can export it by copying and pasting the source code present **in the "Source" tab**.
+Once you're happy with the flow, you can save the file.
+You can check the source code of the flow by clicking  **the "Source" tab**.
+It will look like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>